mkp170791/numpy/doc/neps/nep-0006-newbugtracker.rst

 may solve some of the issues.

-        * Multi-project support: we have three trac instances, one for scipy, one for numpy, one for scikits.
+        * Multi-project support: we have three trac instances, one for scipy, one for numpy_demo, one for scikits.
 Creating accounts, maintaining and updating each of them is a maintenance burden.
 Nobody likes to do this kind of work, so anything which can reduce the burden is a plus.
-          Also, it happens quite frequently that a bug against numpy is filled on scipy trac and vice and versa.
+          Also, it happens quite frequently that a bug against numpy_demo is filled on scipy trac and vice and versa.
 You have to handle this manually, currently.